Getting started with FPGA control development

 Code language: Matlab (matlab)

-And if he wishes to read a result from the FPGA to the CPU (still in single-precision floating-point format) using S_AXIS_FPGA2_CPU_01, then he can:
+And if he wishes to read a result from the FPGA to the CPU (still in single-precision floating-point format) using S_AXIS_FPGA2_CPU_01, then he has to:

 - use the SBI block to retrieve the two uint16 values from